openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 ![Insulin Profile](../images/Screenshot_insulin_profile.png)

 This shows the activity profile of the insulin you have chosen in [config builder](../SettingUpAaps/ConfigBuilder.md#insulin).
+The curves will vary based on the [DIA](../SettingUpAaps/YourAapsProfile.md#duration-of-insulin-action-dia) and the time to peak.

 The **purple**  line shows how much insulin remains after it has been injected as it decays with time and the **blue** line shows how active it is.
 The important thing to note is that the decay has a **long tail**.
 If you have been used to manual pumping, you have probably been used to assuming that insulin decays over about 3.5 hours.
 However, when you are looping, the long tail matters as the calculations are far more precise and these small amounts add up when they are subjected to the recursive calculations in the **AAPS** algorithm.
+Therefore, **AAPS** uses minimum 5h as DIA.

 For a more detailed discussion of the different types of insulin, their activity profiles and why all this matters you can read an article here on [Understanding the New IOB Curves Based on Exponential Activity Curves](https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/understanding-insulin-on-board-calculations.html#understanding-the-new-iob-curves-based-on-exponential-activity-curves)